 SageData Solutions was founded in 1991.
 We are an Ottawa-based company focusing solely on systems covering Asset and Inventory Management, Maintenance and Inspections.
 These usually imply rugged mobile handheld computing and automatic information capture using barcodes, RFID, BLE or other sensors.

-We hold a Software Licensing Service Agreement (SLSA) with the Canadian Federal Government (formerly known as a DISO standing offer).
+We hold a Software Licensing Service Agreement (SLSA) with the Canadian Federal Government.
 This means that we can simplify and speed up the procurement process, and get a system installed and working in a short time frame.

 SageData is based in Ottawa, Ontario, Canada.